WHY THE SKIN MICROBIOME IS SO IMPORTANT

 1. Protection against pathogens

 A healthy skin microbiome acts as a barrier against harmful microorganisms and protects the skin from external influences.
-The skin flora, i.e., the entirety of microorganisms living on the skin, plays a central role in this.
+The skin flora, that is, the totality of microorganisms living on the skin, plays a central role in this.

 2. Influence on skin aging

-Maintaining the skin microbiome is crucial for sustaining a healthy skin barrier.
+The care of the skin microbiome is crucial for maintaining a healthy skin barrier.
 Factors such as age, climate, hormonal fluctuations (e.g., during puberty and menopause), hygiene habits, and the use of antibiotics can influence the composition of the skin microbiome and lead to dysbiosis.
-A dysbiosis, i.e., an imbalance of skin bacteria, can promote various skin diseases.
+A dysbiosis, that is, an imbalance of skin bacteria, can promote various skin diseases.
 Effective microorganisms in skincare can help build and strengthen the skin microbiome.

-Knowledge about the skin microbiome has led to new approaches in skincare.
-Fermented ingredients, such as postbiotics, as well as prebiotics, can support the skin microbiome and promote skin health.
+The knowledge about the skin microbiome has led to new approaches in skincare.
+Fermented ingredients, such as postbiotics and prebiotics, can support the skin microbiome and promote skin health.
 So far, there are only a few cosmetic companies, especially in Germany and the EU, that use fermented ingredients in their products.
-And when they use them, then usually only in low concentration.
-This fact, along with the latest scientific findings, has led us at Dr. Emi Arpa Skin to develop innovative products that preserve and promote the microbial diversity of the skin.
+And when they use these, it's usually only in low concentration.
+This fact, along with the latest scientific findings, has prompted us at Dr. Emi Arpa Skin to develop innovative products that preserve and promote the microbial diversity of the skin.
 Therefore, all products from Dr. Emi Arpa Skin contain fermented ingredients.
 The skincare products even contain at least 10% pre- and postbiotics.

 Our star for the skin microbiome is the Essential Essence Skin Balancing Toner with 11% pre- and postbiotics that support the skin microbiome and have anti-inflammatory effects.
 Our Essential Essence Toner contains the highest concentration of ferments in DR. EMI ARPA Skincare!
-You can find the carefully selected ferments in the ingredient list as Bifida Ferment Lysate, Lactobacillus Ferment Lysate, Lactococcus Ferment Lysate and Bacillus Ferment.
+The carefully selected ferments can be found in the ingredient list as Bifida Ferment Lysate, Lactobacillus Ferment Lysate, Lactococcus Ferment Lysate and Bacillus Ferment.

-Great toner that leaves the skin super beautiful and well-groomed, and above all helps to bring my skin back into balance.
+Absolutely great toner that leaves super beautiful and well-groomed skin and especially helps to bring my skin back into balance.

 After each application, it feels like my skin is thanking me for finally understanding what it needs.

-Refreshing, soothing, and I feel that the subsequent products are better absorbed.
+Refreshing, calming, and I feel that the subsequent products are being absorbed better.

 DISEASES CAUSED BY A DISTURBED SKIN MICROBIOME

-An imbalance in the skin microbiome, also called dysbiosis, can lead to various skin diseases:
+An imbalance in the skin microbiome, also known as dysbiosis, can lead to various skin diseases:

-Cutibacterium acnes can act both protectively and harmfully.
-In cases of dysbiosis, it contributes to the development of acne vulgaris.
-Acne often occurs during puberty when hormonally driven sebum production increases and the skin microbiome undergoes substantial changes.
-C. acnes breaks down components of skin sebum to generate energy, but in acne, this process becomes unbalanced, leading to the accumulation of pro-inflammatory substances.
+Cutibacterium acnes can have both protective and harmful effects.
+In the case of dysbiosis, it contributes to the development of acne vulgaris.
+Acne often occurs during puberty when the hormonally controlled sebum production increases and the skin microbiome undergoes substantial changes.
+C. acnes breaks down components of skin sebum for energy production, but in acne, this process becomes unbalanced, leading to the accumulation of inflammatory substances.
 These substances attract white blood cells, whose death leads to typical pus-filled pustules.

-Atopic dermatitis is an inflammatory skin disease associated with reduced diversity of the skin microbiome and an overgrowth of Staphylococcus aureus.
+Atopic dermatitis is an inflammatory skin disease that is associated with a reduced diversity of the skin microbiome and an overcolonization with Staphylococcus aureus .

-Rosacea is characterized by redness and inflammation on the face.
+Rosacea is characterized by redness and inflammation in the face.
 A dysbiosis of the skin microbiome, particularly an increase in certain bacteria and mites, is associated with rosacea.
-A higher density of Toll-like receptors-2 (TLR-2) activates the immune system and leads to inflammatory processes.
+A higher density of Toll-like receptor 2 (TLR-2) activates the immune system and leads to inflammatory processes.
 In addition, some gut bacteria play a role in rosacea, and reducing these bacteria can alleviate the symptoms.
-These connections are referred to as the gut-skin axis.
+This relationship is referred to as the gut-skin axis.

 ACTIVE INGREDIENTS TO SUPPORT THE SKIN MICROBIOME